 - Land Subject to One-Hundred-Year Flood.
-The land in the floodplain subject to the flood having a one percent chance or greater of being equaled or exceeded in any given year as determined by customary methods of statistical analysis defined in the City of Bellevue Storm and Surface Water Engineering Standards, January 2016, or as hereafter amended.
+The land in the floodplain subject to the flood having a one percent chance or greater of being equaled or exceeded in any given year as determined by customary methods of statistical analysis defined in the City of Bellevue Storm and Surface Water Engineering Standards, now or as hereafter amended.
 Also referred to as the 100-year flood. - 2.
 Areas Identified on the Flood Insurance Rate Map(s).
-Those areas identified by the Federal Insurance Administration in a scientific and engineering report entitled "The Flood Insurance Study (FIS) for King County, Washington, and Incorporated Areas," dated April 19, 2005August 19, 2020, with an accompanying fFlood insurance Rate mMap(s) (FIRM(s)), dated August 19, 2020, and any revisions thereto.
-The FIShood Insurance Study and accompanying FIRMmap(s) are hereby adopted by reference, declared part of this pPart 20.25H LUC, and are available for public review at the City of Bellevue.
+Those areas identified by the Federal Insurance Administrator in a scientific and engineering report entitled "The Flood Insurance Study (FIS) for King County, Washington, and Incorporated Areas," dated August 19, 2020, with an accompanying Flood Insurance Rate Map(s) (FIRM(s)), dated August 19, 2020, and any revisions thereto.
+The FIS and accompanying FIRM(s) are hereby adopted by reference, declared part of Part 20.25H LUC, and are available for public review at the City of Bellevue.
 The best available information for flood hazard area identification as outlined in LUC 20.25H.175.A.6 shall be the basis for regulation until a new FIRM is issued that incorporates data utilized under LUC 20.25H.175.A.6.